chhuang-one/sqxclib/README.cn.md

  Sqxc is interface for data parse and write.
  User can link multiple Sqxc element to convert different types of data.
  You can get more description and example in doc/[Sqxc.md](doc/Sqxc.md)

+## SqApp
+ SqApp use configuration file (SqApp-config.h) to initialize database and do migrations for user's application.
+ Document for SqApp in doc/[SqApp.md](doc/SqApp.md)

+## SqConsole
+ SqConsole provide command-line interface (mainly for SqAppTool).
+ Document for SqConsole in doc/[SqConsole.md](doc/SqConsole.md)

 ## Others
  Document for SqEntry (SqColumn's base class/structure) in doc/[SqEntry.md](doc/SqEntry.md)